shaktidhar/kaltura-org-community-site/home-page.md

-# The new Kaltura.org Community Site - Front Page
+# New Kaltura.org - Front Page

 This document aggregrates all ideas regarding the community site frontpage, feel free to use github edit or fork + file pull requests to enhance/expand this document